Controlled rehearsal proof

 • PR #7 status: draft/open

-• PR #8: Demo: complete governed work slice with full SDF PR anatomy
+• PR #8: Demo: complete governed work item with full SDF PR anatomy

 • PR #8 branch: demo/full-sdf-walkthrough/completed-governed-work